 General Education Exploring Perspectives and Building Connections

 The General Education curriculum described below applies to all students who matriculate in Spring 2022 or beyond.
-Students who matriculated in Fall 2021 should consult the Fall 2021 General Education Curriculum policy.
+Students who matriculated in Fall 2021 or prior should consult the Fall 2021 General Education Curriculum policy.

 Exploring Perspectives and Building Connections

 The two categories of classes are not meant to be hierarchical; rather, they are complementary.
 Students can take Exploring Perspectives and Building Connections courses in any order; however, it is recommended that 100-200 level courses be completed before 300-400 level courses.
 All Exploring Perspectives and Building Connections courses will also have 1-2 attributes attached to them.
 For a complete description of the attributes in the General Education curriculum, please see the General Education Attribute Policy.

 In Exploring Perspectives courses, students will explore and practice the varied approaches (ways of questioning/thinking/reasoning/doing) of the artist, humanist, natural scientist, and social scientist.
 The focus will be on immersing students in the perspectives of people working within the disciplines of the arts, humanities, natural sciences, and social sciences.
 This includes exploring the ways in which they form questions and ideas, the methodologies and techniques they use, and how they create knowledge and/or works, while also highlighting the diversity of people and approaches that are integral to these disciplines.

 - Choose one course from each of the four focus areas (12 units minimum):